UDOOboard/Bolt-Docs/docs/03_Hardware_References/08_Pinout_Headers.md

 ## Wake Pins

 The Wake pin can be used as an interrupt, the signal is caught by the EC and propagated to wake up the main AMD Ryzen&trade; processor from S3/S4/S5 status (Suspend/Hibernate/Power Off).
-The interrupt required to trigger a wake signal is a change of state (active low) like that of a button.

 The **Wake** is available at Pin **6**.